 - The camp offers expertly guided game drives, game walks, and boat cruises.

-- Drives are available in early morning and late afternoon, and they’re fantastic for exploring far and wide within the Selous!
+- Drives are available in early morning and late afternoon, and they’re fantastic for exploring far and wide within Nyerere (formerly Selous)!

 - The reserve boasts a real wealth of wildlife.
 Highlights include all Big Five – lion, rhino, leopard, elephant, and buffalo – in addition to numerous smaller mammals such as cheetah, hyena, jackal, wild dog, giraffe, wildebeest, zebra, and an astonishing assortment of antelopes.